terascope/teraslice/docs/packages/job-components/api/interfaces/slice.md

 ---
-title: Job Components :: Slice
+title: Job Components: `Slice`
 sidebar_label: Slice
 ---

 # Interface: Slice

+A trackable set of work to be preformed by a "Worker"

 ## Hierarchy